jasmyhigh/penumbra/docs/protocol/src/setup/dlog_proofs.md

 $$
 H : \{0, 1\}^* \times \mathbb{G}^3 \to \mathbb{F}
 $$
-modelled as a random oracle.
+modeled as a random oracle.

 **Proving**